joel-g/joelguerra-hugo/content/about/_index.md

 I get paid to automate stuff, make things resilient, and make things performant.
 In my free time I work on cars.
 I might write about these things.

 I'm not a web developer or a designer.
-I slapped this website together from a bunch of open source stuff and piled it on a bunch of free PaaS services.
-Someday it will probably break because of some dependency I don't understand.
-It might looked messed up on device with your weirdo browser.
+I made this website with a bunch of open source stuff ([Hugo](https://gohugo.io/), [MediumExporter](https://github.com/xdamman/mediumexporter)) and piled it on a stack of free PaaS services ([GitHub](https://github.com), [Netlify](https://www.netlify.com/), [Cloudflare](https://cloudflare.com)).
+Some day it will probably break because of a dependency I don't understand.
+It might looked messed up on your device with your weirdo browser.
 You can yell at me about it on [Twitter](https://twitter.com/joelatwar).